-Are you often trying to find fun things to do with the family?
+Are you often trying to find ideas for outdoor family fun?

-I check out community resources and think about some of our favorite locations… that is, IF I’m actually thinking of things ahead of time.
+I check out community resources and think about some of our favorite locations and other family fun ideas we’ve done in the past… that is, IF I’m actually thinking of things ahead of time.

 Normally, though, the weekend sneaks up on me.
 Almost every single week.
 I have nothing planned and we end up spending all weekend at home.
 Sound familiar?